luckyframework/lucky_cli/README.md

 1. Create your feature branch (git checkout -b my-new-feature)
 1. Commit your changes (git commit -am 'Add some feature')
 1. Push to the branch (git push origin my-new-feature)
-1. Check that specs on Travis CI pass
+1. Check that specs on GitHub Actions CI pass
 1. Create a new Pull Request

 ## Testing Deployment to Heroku